Azure/bellhop/docs/scaler/modules/README.md

 - Direction to Scale
 - Azure Graph Query result

-**It is important to note that we _STRONGLY_ recommend leveraging the data returned by the Graph API query, and not using `Get-` commands in your scaler modules.
+**It is important to note that we _STRONGLY_ recommend leveraging the data returned by the Graph API query, and not using `"Get-"` commands in your scaler modules.
 This practice is intended to limit the number of queries to the API, thus improving reliability and performance**

 The Engine will always send the same formatted messages to the queue so we need to build our scaler logic around this information.
 The Scaler Function takes the Storage Queue message and breaks it into 3 parameters that will be passed to each Scaler Module.
 These parameters are:
 - $graphData - `graphResults` section from storage queue message